-These islands are home to the only non-profit research centre (the WSORC) to receive a permit from the Honduran government to study whale sharks, and there’s plenty of conservation efforts in the area.
+These islands are home to the only non-profit research centre (the WSORC) to receive a permit from the Honduran government to study whale sharks.
+There’s plenty of conservation efforts in the area!

 April – Ningaloo Reef, Australia

 Peak whale shark season is between March and July, but we recommend going to Ningaloo between March and May if you can.
-This is because you might be lucky enough to witness a coral spawning event on the same trip at this time of year.
+You might be lucky enough to witness a coral spawning event on the same trip at this time of year.

-During a spawning event, corals from all over the reef release their sperm and egg cells into the water at the same time.
+Corals from all over the reef release their sperm and egg cells at the same time during a spawning event.
 Some cells will collide, merge, and slowly fall to the ocean floor, and a new coral will begin to grow.

-Scientists are still trying to figure out exactly how corals manage to do this at the same time, but the result is a spectacular show of multicoloured specks flying around the ocean, and the event has been described as an underwater blizzard.
+Scientists are still trying to figure out exactly how corals manage to do this at the same time, but the result is a spectacular show of multicoloured specks flying around the ocean.
+The event has been described as an underwater blizzard.

-But be warned – this incredible natural phenomenon only occurs at night, so you might want to get some night dive practice in before your trip!
+But be warned – this incredible natural phenomenon only occurs at night.
+You might want to get some night dive practice in before your trip!

 May – Gladden Spit, Belize